-In the following example, the readonly command is not sent and the request is redirected to a primary node.
+In the following example, the readonly command isn't sent, and the request is redirected to a primary node.

 172.31.30.175:6379> info replication # Replication role:slave master_host:172.31.21.72 master_port:6379 master_link_status:up 172.31.30.175:637> CLUSTER KEYSLOT key8 (integer) 13004 172.31.30.175:637> get key8 (error) MOVED 13004 172.31.21.72:6379 172.31.30.175:637> get key8 -> Redirected to slot located at 172.31.21.72:6379 "This is testing for readonly" 172.31.21.72:6379>

-Note: The MOVED error shown in the preceding example occurs when the Redis cluster client is not cluster aware and can't handle redirection requests to the primary node.
-For more information about the MOVED error, refer to Redis Cluster Specification - Redirection and resharding on the Redis.io website.
+Note: The MOVED error shown in the preceding example occurs when the Redis cluster client isn't cluster aware and can't handle redirection requests to the primary node.
+For more information about the MOVED error, refer to Redis cluster specification - Redirection and resharding on the Redis.io website.

 In the following example, the readonly command is sent first, so the replica node processes the request instead of redirecting it to a primary node.

 172.31.30.175:6379> readonly OK 172.31.30.175:6379> get key8 "This is testing for readonly" 172.31.30.175:6379>